-○ To avoid physical injury, use caution when cleaning or servicing the air conditioner.
+To avoid physical injury, use caution when cleaning or servicing the air conditioner.
+There is risk of electric shock, physical injury or death.

-Clean up the site after installation is finished, and check that no metal scraps, screws, or bits of wiring have been left inside or surrounding the unit.
+Clean up the site after servicing is finished, and check that no metal scraps, screws, or bits of wiring have been left inside or surrounding the unit.

-O Do not use this equipment in mission critical or specialpurpose applications such as preserving foods, works of art, wine coolers or refrigeration.
-This equipment is designed to provide comfort cooling and heating.
+• Do not use the product for mission critical or special purpose applications such as preserving foods, works of art, or other precision air conditioning applications.
+The equipment is designed to provide comfort cooling and heating.
+Oil, steam, sulfuric smoke, etc., can significantly reduce the performance of the unit, or damage its parts.